neunneun

 How It Works

-How Watchdawg collects and processes telemetry from Claude Code
+How neun collects and processes telemetry from Claude Code

 Claude Code Hooks

-Claude Code supports hooks — shell commands that run automatically in response to events during a session.
-Watchdawg registers hooks during setup to capture telemetry without interfering with your workflow.
+Claude Code supports hooks — shell commands that run automatically in response to events during a session. neun registers hooks during setup to capture telemetry without interfering with your workflow.

 The following events are captured: